How to leverage brand strength to drive better category review outcomes

 Pair high-level, third party consumer data from platforms like Nielsen with genuine consumer feedback.
 Nothing is as undeniable as an essay in email form from a consumer talking about how amazing your brand and product is.

-The Imagery section of Tracksuit is another great way to visually engage your category manager to emphasise consumer sentiment surrounding your brand and whether your key value props are resonating.
+The Imagery section of Tracksuit is another great way to visually engage your category manager to emphasize consumer sentiment surrounding your brand and whether your key value props are resonating.
 It even gives you a comparison against five of your direct competitors to really highlight your brand’s key differences.

 Brands that are able to amplify direct consumer feedback and sentiment make it easy for category managers to understand how your brand is different to competitors, and affirms the role you play within the category.